PyRepair/maniple/training-data/summarize-experiment/luigi/4/prompt_response_response_3.md

     )
 ```

-This revised function includes a conditional check `if self.columns and len(self.columns) > 0` to ensure that the length is only determined when `self.columns` is not `None`.
-This prevents the `TypeError` from occurring when `self.columns` is `None`.
+This modification ensures that the `colnames` string is only constructed and used in the SQL query when `self.columns` is not `None` and has a length greater than 0.
+When `self.columns` is `None`, the `colnames` is set to an empty string and excluded from the SQL query, resolving the `TypeError` issue.